 from the denominator.
 The numerator can be omitted if it's 1.

 xryfrewunwun 3/11 "three elevenths"

 3.0 Introduction to the Vocabulary

-These are my non-standard names for the letters:
+These are my non-standard names for the letters, mostly based on english:

 A hah B byb C cyc D dyd E heh F fef G gyg